Sitecore/developer-portal/data/markdown/pages/learn/accelerate/content-hub/index.md

 ---

 ## Welcome to Sitecore Accelerate Cookbook for Content Hub
-Sitecore Accelerate Cookbook provides a set of recipes to guide the project team in successfully setting up, configuring, and implementing Sitecore Content Hub.
-It  covering both technical and business aspects.
+Sitecore Accelerate Cookbook provides a set of recipes to guide the project team in successfully setting up, configuring, and implementing Sitecore Content Hub - covering both technical and business aspects.
 Starting with [Discovery](/learn/accelerate/content-hub/pre-development/discovery), this guide takes you through the topics and decisions needed for a successful implementation.

 > The Accelerate Cookbook is an evolving guide designed to support your journey with Sitecore.
 Consider it a work in progress—your go-to for continuous learning and development in the ever-changing landscape of digital experience platforms.
 Stay tuned for ongoing updates as we grow this resource with you in mind!